ChristinaVoss/flask-blueprints/README.md

 **Top level (in flask-blueprints folder)**

 At the top level of the app we have app.py, which is now only used to run the app.
-There is also an added directory "project" to hold all the logic.
+There is also an added directory "project" to hold all the actual logic of the application.
 Flask migrate auto-creates a "migrations" directory that we don't manually update/touch so just ignore it (and any pycache, .sqlite or .git files).

 **In project folder**